lmk02/B787-XE/README.md

-# Fork for Boeing 787-XE - used for contribution to main project
-link to main project: https://github.com/lmk02/B787-XE)

 # Boeing 787-XE - A Microsoft Flight Simulator 2020 Mod
 We have just started working on a mod for the Boeing 787-10.
 There is a lot of effort going into this mod.
 We are currently working on implementing all MFS Pages and improving the FMC.
 There is a lot more to come.
 We can't wait to improve the 787-10.